-Get inspired and visit the Week of Inspiration 2020!
+Get inspired and visit the online Week of Inspiration 2020!

 Een nieuw boek van geschiedkundige prof. dr. Herman Pleij dat gaat over seks, dat trekt de aandacht.
 Hoewel Pleij in Oefeningen in genot.
 Liefde en lust in de late Middeleeuwen teksten en afbeeldingen van meer dan een half millennium geleden behandelt, zijn er parallellen met het nu.
 Eindigen alle seksuele revoluties uiteindelijk in repressie?
 Volgt op bevrijding telkens weer beteugeling?
 Herman Pleij was vaste gast bij DWDD.
 Moderator: Prof. dr. ir.
 Fokko Jan Dijksterhuis (BMS).

 In the near future, will the patient ask the doctor before a (complex) medical procedure: ‘have you already practiced this on me?’
 Yes, according to dr. Bon Verweij, neurosurgeon.
 Practice the procedure with an exact 3D print of this specific patient, use haptic feedback, augmented reality or use them during surgery.
 Also useful for residents for less complex cases.
 An ultimate example of personalized healthcare.
 Making healthcare safer and efficient by embracing innovative techniques and make them user friendly and widely available is his focus.
 Also curious how clinical data science can improve surgical processes?
 Come and join!
 Moderator: prof. dr. ir.
 Michel van Putten, neurologist (MST) and clinical neurophysiologist (UT).
 In cooperation with Daedalus.
 19.30-21.00 hours, Vrijhof